How to Prepare your Crisis Communication Strategy

 Show that you have everything under control.
 Immediately communicate that you and your team are already working on an action plan and start implementing it.
 People need to see that you take things seriously and can resolve the crisis.

-8. Monitoring during crisis
+8. Monitoring during the crisis

 After sending your official statement, closely monitor every social platform, online and offline media outlets.
 Observe how the press has received your message and if there is any fake news.
 In this case, you should take immediate action and talk directly with the journalist involved to avoid spreading the fake news even further.